libgdx/libgdx.github.io/wiki/start/setup.md

 - Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RoboVM OSS Eclipse plugin](http://robovm.mobidevelop.com)

 ## (4.)
-NetBeans
+Other IDEs
-As NetBeans is not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise.
+Of course you can also use any other IDE for Java, e.g. NetBeans, Visual Studio Code or even AIDE.
+However, as those are not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise!
 {: .notice--info}

-- JDK 8+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-   Since Gradle does <u>not</u> support JDK 18 yet, libGDX projects will not work with it either.
-As a consequence, you are advised to use **JDK 8-17**!
-   {: .notice--warning}
-- IDE itself: [NetBeans](https://netbeans.apache.org/download/index.html) & the NetBeans Gradle Plugin
-- Android: not officially supported
+- [NetBeans](https://netbeans.apache.org/download/index.html) requires the NetBeans Gradle Plugin; Android and iOS are not officially supported
-- iOS: not officially supported
+- Visual Studio Code requires extensions to support Java; see the [Coding Pack for Java](https://code.visualstudio.com/docs/java/java-tutorial#_coding-pack-for-java); Android and iOS are not officially supported
+- [AIDE](https://play.google.com/store/apps/details?id=com.aide.ui) does only support Android development; libGDX's JAR files can be found [here](https://repo1.maven.org/maven2/com/badlogicgames/gdx/)

 ## (5.)
 No IDE
 It is also possible to develop libGDX applications entirely without any IDE, just using a simple editor like Notepad or [Vim](https://www.vim.org).
 This is **not** recommended, because IDEs provide some very convenient features, such as code completion and error checking.
 However, if you insist on doing so: libGDX applications are Gradle applications, so they can be built and executed via the commandline.